ropensci-archive/reproducibility-guide/sections/introduction/index.md

 This kind of spectrum is valuable because it easy for us to understand how our current practices can be defined.
 It helps to pinpoint limitations that we face (for example many researchers are unable to publicly release sensitive data)  and identify basic changes we can make to improve reproducibility.

-## How can software tools can make our research more reproducible?
+## How can software tools make our research more reproducible?

 For many domains of science there are already several options for software tools to help overcome the technical challenges of doing reproducible research.
 These tools enable researchers to capture and communicate the details of their workflow with much greater efficiency that simply writing a lengthy prose narrative.
 There are three general types of software tools (cf. [Stodden et al 2013](http://stodden.net/icerm_report.pdf)).
 For more specific details on the tools named here, see our [tools page](http://ropensci.github.io/reproducibility-guide/sections/tools/):